DIMBOA: Biosynthesis

-In maize, DIMBOA functions as natural defense against European corn borer (Ostrinia nubilalis) larvae, beet armyworms (Spodoptera exigua), corn leaf aphids (Rhopalosiphum maidis), other damaging insect pests, and pathogens, including fungi and bacteria.
 The exact level of DIMBOA varies between individual plants, but higher concentrations are typically found in young seedlings and the concentration decreases as the plant ages.
 Natural variation in the Bx1 gene influences the DIMBOA content of maize seedlings.
 In adult maize plants, the DIMBOA concentration is low, but it is induced rapidly in response to insect feeding.

+In wheat, DIMBOA levels are quickly increased in response to imazethapyr (a herbicide) stress.
+Weed grasses likely possess a similar response.

+Downstream compounds

-The methyltransferases Bx10, Bx11, and Bx12 convert DIMBOA into HDMBOA (2-hydroxy-4,7-dimethoxy-1,4-benzoxazin-3-one), which can be more toxic for insect herbivores.
+The maize methyltransferases Bx10, Bx11, and Bx12 convert DIMBOA into HDMBOA (2-hydroxy-4,7-dimethoxy-1,4-benzoxazin-3-one), which can be more toxic for insect herbivores.

+HDMBOA is a precursor to MBOA (6-methoxy-2(3H)-benzoxazolone), a biological nitrification inhibitor (BNI) producted by grass (maize, wheat) roots.
+By preventing nitrification, more nitrogen ends up retained in the soil and remains available to the plant.

+Natural function

+In maize, DIMBOA functions as natural defense against European corn borer (Ostrinia nubilalis) larvae, beet armyworms (Spodoptera exigua), corn leaf aphids (Rhopalosiphum maidis), other damaging insect pests, and pathogens, including fungi and bacteria.

-In addition to serving as a direct defensive compound due to its toxicity, DIMBOA can also function as a signaling molecule, leading to the accumulation of callose in response to treatment with chitosan (a fungal elicitor) and aphid feeding.
+In addition to serving as a direct defensive compound due to its toxicity, DIMBOA can also function as a signaling molecule, leading to the accumulation of callose in response to treatment with chitosan (a fungal elicitor) and aphid feeding in maize.

 DIMBOA can also form complexes with iron in the rhizosphere and thereby enhance maize iron supply.

+In wheat, DIMBOA helps the plant resist imazethapyr by reducing reactive oxygen species accumulation (via iron chelation) and reinforcing structural defenses (similar process to callose formation).

+Use by pests

 Specialized insect pests such as the western corn rootworm (Diabrotica virgifera virgifera) can detect complexes between DIMBOA and iron and use these complexes for host identification and foraging.

+Mechanism of action

+It is unclear why DIMBOA is toxic to so many types of natural enemies of plants.
+In a chemical study, DIMBOA is found to react with thiols such as 2-mercaptoethanol and produce spriocyte conjugates.
+The authors speculate that DIMBOA may have a similar inactivating effect on the natural antioxidant glutathione and cystinyl groups in key enzymes.